Date

 A fresh coat of paint is one of the most effective ways to update your home’s look and protect its exterior.
 While it’s a worthwhile investment, the cost can add up.
 The good news is that with a bit of planning, you can manage your budget without sacrificing a high-quality, long-lasting finish.
 Here are a few practical strategies to help you save money on your exterior painting project.

-Get Several Detailed Quotes
+Always Get Several Detailed Bids

 Before you hire a painter, it’s smart to get written price quotes from several trusted professionals.
 Prices can be very different from one painter to another, so gathering a few estimates is the best way to understand the market rate in your area.
 Don’t just look at the final number; ask for a detailed breakdown that includes the cost of labor, materials, and specific prep work.
 This helps you compare offers accurately and ensures there are no surprises down the road.